lumpfish/openjdk-tests/doc/MoreTriage.md

 - Use the various TRSS views and / or Jenkins job logs to locate failing tests
 - Every test belongs to a test target (which is the level at which TRSS analysis is done)
 - For openjdk tests, there are many tests within a test target.
 If the test target has failed you need to look for "TEST: " in the job log to find the failing test(s).
-- Do a quick review of all the tests for a build - your looking for an overall appreciation of what is failing -- Are the same tests failing everywhere (may indicate an infrastructure issue, may indicate a cross platform regression, may indicate a new / changed test which doesn't work, or doesn't work in our environment) or are they unique to a platform / release (indicates machine / platform specific setup issues, platform / release specific test case issues or actual jdk issues)
+- Do a quick review of all the test failures for a build - you are looking for an overall appreciation of what is failing
+  - Are the same tests failing everywhere (may indicate an infrastructure issue, may indicate a cross platform regression, may indicate a new / changed test which doesn't work, or doesn't work in our environment) or are they unique to a platform / release (indicates machine / platform specific setup issues, platform / release specific test case issues or actual jdk issues)
 - When you've honed in (what looks like) a single problem.....

 ### Step 2 - Raise an issue